Culture & History Digital Journal

 Download HERE the Authorship Form in PDF

-All contents of this electronic edition, except where otherwise noted, are distributed under a “Creative Commons Attribution 3.0 Spain” license (CC-by).
+All contents of this electronic edition, except where otherwise noted, are distributed under a “Creative Commons Attribution 4.0 International” (CC BY 4.0) License.
 You may read here the basic information and the legal text of the license.
-The indication of the license CC-by must be expressly stated in this way when necessary.
+The indication of the CC BY 4.0 License must be expressly stated in this way when necessary.